EloisaElias/Elo_portfolio/README.md

 ###06_Multi_armed_bandit
   	Summary: Selection of a slot machine strategy
-  	Goal:
+  	Goal: Visializing the trials proportions

-  	Tradeoffs:
-  		- Advantages:
-  		- Downside:
-  		- Solution:

-  	Dataset:
+  	Dataset: Discrete
-  	Related Programs:
+  	Related Programs: Multiarm_elo

   	The fun part: Visualize the the house always win